I’m a zoologist with a background in behavioural ecology and wildlife conservation. I split my time between academia and science communication.

 Bagniewska, J. M., & Kamler, J. F. (2013) Do black-backed jackals suppress numbers of smaller carnivores and prey?.
 African Journal of Ecology. doi: 10.1111/aje.12125.

-Some of the methodology has been described in Practical Field Ecology: A Project Guide, by C. Philip Wheater, James R. Bell, Penny A. Cook (2011) Wiley-Blackwell.
+Our methodology has been included in Practical Field Ecology: A Project Guide, by C. Philip Wheater, James R. Bell, Penny A. Cook (2011) Wiley-Blackwell.
 ISBN: 978-0-470-69429-9

 Some teaching-related resources I published include: